 Information for Parents

 Below are answers to some frequently asked questions by parents.
-Also refer to the Qualifying for the Games, Registration/Transportation, and At the Games pages and use the links to the right for more information.
+Also refer to the Qualifying for the Games, Registration/Transportation, and other Participant Information for more details.

 Click here to review the BC Games Code of Conduct, which outlines expected behaviours of all participants.